If Messi comes to Manchester I hope it's United not City, says Mata | Goal.com

 City has been mooted as the most likely next destination for Messi because of Pep Guardiola's presence at Etihad Stadium, but Mata would much prefer to see a man regarded as one of the best players in history make his way to Old Trafford.

-“Well I hope not – I hope not for the betterment of my club," the Manchester United midfielder said while speaking in his role as an ambassador for Laureus.
+“Well I hope not – I hope not for the betterment of my club," the Manchester United midfielder said of rumours linking the Argentina international with City while speaking in his role as an ambassador for Laureus.
 “I don’t know what will happen, but I hope he doesn’t go there.
 If he comes to Manchester I hope it’s to my club and not the other.

 “There were rumours, for example, that Cristiano Ronaldo might come back to Manchester in the future.
 One of the things that I realised in professional football is that you should focus on what you can control and forget about what you cannot.”